johnperry-math/AoC2023/README.md

-Completing the Advent of Code is sometimes like reading a Neil Gaiman story: one day you meet intriguing, sympathetic characters, and the next day they're forgotten, as if they never really matter.
+Completing the Advent of Code is sometimes like reading a Neil Gaiman story: one day you meet intriguing, sympathetic characters, and the next day they're forgotten, dropped from the story and unremembered, as if they never really mattered.

 :cry:

 ## Day 12: Hot Springs
-:hotsprings:
+<span style="font-size: 8ex;">:hotsprings:</span>

 Someone didn't keep track of damaged bedsprings very well.
 You have to help an elf fix 'em.